mkarneim/beanfabrics/README.md

 * [logback-classic] 1.0.7 (test scope)

 ### Beanfabrics Eclipse Plugin
+The Eclipse pluing provides a *Bindable Component Wizard* for creating a custom View component for a given PM component.

-The eclipse plugin can be downloaded and installed with the Update Manager inside Eclipse.
+It can be downloaded and installed with the Update Manager inside Eclipse.
 The update site is at
 http://www.beanfabrics.org/pub/updatesite/site.xml